Profit & Loss Statement (P&L)

 - statement of earnings

-- statement of operations, or
+- statement of operations

 - statement of income.

 Revenues are used to pay expenses, interest payments on debt, and taxes.
-After all costs of doing business are paid, the remaining amount is called net income.
+After all the costs of doing business are paid, the remaining amount is called net income.
 Net income is theoretically available to shareholders, however, the company will often keep these earnings for future investment instead of paying out dividends.

 How Do You Calculate Profit and Loss?